hackfixme/caddy-paseto/README.md

 ## Usage

-1. Build a Caddy binary with this module:
+1. Either download a Caddy binary with this module from the [official download site](https://caddyserver.com/download), or build the binary yourself using [xcaddy](https://github.com/caddyserver/xcaddy):
    ```sh
    xcaddy build --with go.hackfix.me/caddy-paseto
    ```

-2. Use it in your Caddy configuration:
+2. Use it in your Caddy configuration like so:
    ```Caddyfile
    {
    	order pasetoauth before basicauth